-- (a) Substantial changes to this Code shall be referred to or initiated by the Provost or designee.
+(a) Substantial changes to this Code shall be referred to or initiated by the Provost or designee.
 Changes may also be initiated by either the Faculty Senate or the Student Association.
-Substantial changes must be approved by a majority vote of both the Faculty Senate and the Student Association. - (b) The Vice Provost for Student Affairs and Dean of Students shall coordinate with the Joint Committee of Faculty and Students through the Provost to conduct a review of the Code of Academic Integrity at least once every five years. - (c) Substantial changes will then be forwarded to the President of the University for [approval/confirmation.]
+Substantial changes must be approved by a majority vote of both the Faculty Senate and the Student Association.

+(b) The Vice President for Student Affairs and Dean of Students shall coordinate with the Joint Committee of Faculty and Students through the Provost to conduct a review of the Code of Academic Integrity at least once every five years.

+(c) Substantial changes will then be forwarded to the President of the University for confirmation and submission to the Board of Trustees.